brendanxwhitaker/instantnll/README.md

 ## Input

 This model takes as input plaintext with some named entities prefixed with `*` and `!`.
 Thus, we limit the number of named entities we wish to classify to only 2.
 We are not doing any few/zero-shot learning.
 There are no unseen test classes.

+## TODO

+Write some test cases for the `CosineSimilarity` module.